PMP Printing Plan

 In 2016, the Victorian Minister for Planning directed the VPA to assist in the preparation of amendment documentation for the site.

 Throughout the planning process the VPA has worked in conjunction with Monash City Council to ensure any decisions made were in the best interest of the future community.

-By developing this land, the precinct will better serve the community’s needs, providing housing, jobs and attractive parklands for new and existing residents.
+Renewing this site will better serve the community’s needs by providing housing, jobs and attractive parklands for new and existing residents.

 The proposed development site is located between Browns Road, Carinish Road, Centre Road, Moriah Street and the former Clayton Primary School.

 The VPA and Monash City Council are seeking feedback from local residents and land owners about potential opportunities for this land and input into its future design.
 There will be more opportunities to have input into the planning process for the site over coming months.
 Consultation with state government agencies and a series of independent background reports commissioned by the VPA and Monash City Council will also inform the draft plan.